abdullah21079/abdullah21079/README.md

-## Hi there 👋, <br> My name is Abdullah Al Masud
+## Hi there 👋, <br> I'm Abdullah Al Masud
-### Web Developer
+### Frontend Developer

-I'm a Front End web developer.
-I worked for websites.
-I have dedication and interest about programming languages.
-I'm strategic, goal oriented and work always with an end goal in mind.
-I have done some projects by Python using Django framework.
-As I'm still a student, I'm still learning.
-I love to solve problems which I face in my projects.
-I have also some knowledge's about other programming languages like JavaScript's.
+I'm a passionate Frontend Web Developer with a strong foundation in Computer Science.
+My experience spans working on diverse websites, and I’ve even dabbled in backend development using Python with the Django framework.
+I pride myself on being strategic and goal-oriented, always keeping the end goal in sight.

+My dedication to programming languages and problem-solving drives me through the intricate and sometimes tedious research required in frontend development.
+While the process can occasionally feel monotonous, I always find it ultimately engaging and rewarding.
+My journey in tech is ongoing, as I continually seek to learn and enhance my skills.

 Skills:<br> ✅Python<br>✅Django<br>✅HTML<br>✅CSS<br>✅JavaScript